-If you hear vocalizations coming from your attic or walls, it is most likely caused by raccoons, squirrels, mice, rats or birds.
+If you hear vocalizations coming from your attic or walls, they are most likely caused by raccoons, squirrels, mice, rats, or birds.

 If you hear:

-- muffled chattering or rustlings noises at night, you may have tree squirrels.
+- muffled chattering or rustling noises at night, you may have tree squirrels.
 Gray squirrels are the usual suspects.
 During the day the squirrel goes out to feed.

 The Wildlife Identification pages have photos that can help you identify what animal you are dealing with.
-Click on an animal photo and you’ll be directed to a page that provides identification and life history information as well as damage control and removal methods for that species.
+Click on the animal photo and you’ll be directed to a page that provides identification and life history information as well as damage control and prevention tips for that species.